Venafi/openstack-heat-plugin-venafi/README.md

 ##### ASCIINEMA video:
 [![asciicast](https://asciinema.org/a/68jJnqif98QYI4Acn3ot323xt.svg)](https://asciinema.org/a/68jJnqif98QYI4Acn3ot323xt)

-#### For Venafi Cloud:
+#### For Venafi as a Service:
-The Zone value is a Venafi Cloud Application Name and Issuing Template API Alias (e.g. "Business App\Enterprise CIT").
+The zone value for Venafi as a Service is comprised of an Application name and an Issuing Template API Alias that is associated with the Application (e.g. "Business App\Enterprise CIT").
 ```bash
 openstack stack create -t venafi/resources/tests/fixtures/test_certificate.yml \
 --parameter common_name="common-name.venafi.example" \